davegersh/cop-4520-assignment-3/README.md

 10-Minute interval from 25-35 had the largest temperature difference of 40.20719 degrees F.
 ```
 ### Evaluation
 In terms of evaluation of this code, since the concurrency primtiive is a simply queue in the form of a MPSC problem, the solution is lock-free and effectively wait-free.
 As the progress is made on each thread, the results are simply sent to a receiver and processed after all threads complete the "hour" of gathering temperature data.
+There is no way for any deadlocks or data races to occur, all threads are guaranteed to progress as no threads wait for any other thread.

 For runtime, this is not very relevant to the problem as it entirely depends on how long the threads are slept for between each reading.
 For my code I've set it to wait 1ms between readings to represent one minute.

 ### Running